mediachicken/MovieClipX/README.md

 ## NEW in build 2013.215, Timeline functions!
 Use `mcx.newTimeline()` to create a new timeline object!
 You can then add mcx objects into the timeline by using `timeline:addObject(mcxObject)` to manipulate groups of animations at once!
 Great for pausing every animation or activating a global "slow-mo" mode!
+[Click here](http://igaret.com/tutorials/using-timelines-in-corona-sdk-movieclipx "Using Timelines in Corona SDK") for a tutorial on using timelines!

 ## Usage Tutorial
 __I'd recommend following the tutorial listed [here](http://igaret.com/tutorials/using-movieclipx-with-your-corona-sdk-projects/ "iGaret MovieClipX Tutorial") to learn the proper way to use MovieClipX.__